-- Materials and labour directly related to the conservation of a national historic site.
+• Materials and labour directly related to the conservation of a heritage place.
 The conservation work must lead directly to the protection of cultural resources or character-defining elements, in particular the reduction of threat and/or level of impairment.
-This work may involve preservation measures to protect, shelter, reinforce and stabilize cultural resources, or more invasive conservation measures involving limited restoration of deteriorated parts, or replacement of missing or deteriorated parts, including fittings, machinery, landscape elements, or other components that Parks Canada agrees are integral to the commemorative integrity of the national historic site. - Fire detection and suppression systems where Parks Canada agrees that these are the most appropriate means of safeguarding the national historic site or its cultural resources from catastrophic fire loss.
+This work may involve preservation measures to protect, shelter, reinforce and stabilize cultural resources, or more invasive conservation measures involving limited restoration of deteriorated parts, or replacement of missing or deteriorated parts, including fittings, machinery, landscape elements, or other components that Parks Canada agrees are integral to the heritage value of the heritage place.
+Where Parks Canada agrees that these are the most appropriate means of safeguarding the heritage place or its cultural resources from catastrophic fire loss, fire detection and suppression systems may also be considered.